 As I have been moving towards a more minimalist, do more with less lifestyle I have been using and enjoying public transportation much more.
 I have a job to do yesterday and woke up to a icy snowstorm.
 No problem.

-I decided to not be a hard core save the planet minimalist and drive to the job do to the snow.
-Well my car had another plan in mind as it would not start.
-I said to my self, what the hell I will just catch the train as I have been doing for some time now.
+I decided to not be a hardcore Save the Planet minimalist and drive to the job due to the snow.
+Well, my car had another plan in mind as it would not start.
+I said to myself, what the hell I will just catch the train as I have been doing for some time now.

-The work I was to do yesterday was the type where a conference call was set up with a team of people in various places to coordinate the install as a few parts in different locations needed to move together to complete the install.
+The work I was to do yesterday was the type where a conference call was set up with a team of people in various places to coordinate the installation as a few parts in different locations needed to move together to complete the installation.

-I got a voice mail from the project manager of the job I was heading to asking me to let her know if I would be late do to the storm but I had already informed the call center I would be about 15 mins late.
+I got a voicemail from the project manager of the job I was heading to asking me to let her know if I would be late due to the storm but I had already informed the call center I would be about 15 mins late.
 I checked my messages again on the train and was told to join the conference call when I arrived at the site.

-He looked at me as if I disturbed him as he thought he was going to have a easy day as he listened to trucks plowing their massive parking lots and streets.
+He looked at me as if I disturbed him as he thought he was going to have an easy day as he listened to truc6ks plowing their massive parking lots and streets.
 He did not know some idiot with a stupid smile would be trying to get access to the building.
 LOL